 Snapchat doesn’t have a feature or a setting that allows for this, so the alternative that people choose is to use third-party applications that allow for the saving of Snapchat content.
 However, these avenues sometimes have vulnerabilities that hackers exploit.

-The result of this is usually the leaking of pictures, videos, and private Snapchat accounts.
+The result of this is usually the leaking of pictures, videos, and premium Snapchat accounts.
 We’re sure you’d love to enjoy some of these accounts.

 Will My Snaps Get Leaked on Snapchat?